Certified Veterinary Technicican

 Why did you decide to work at Frontier?

-I was recommended to work here by a fellow co-worker, who I was friends with before I was employed here.
-I was interested in entering the veterinary field as an assistant to gain some on the job experience and training while I attended school to become a technician.
-I came in for my formal interview and then later for a working interview, and I immediately felt like I could make my career here.
-My fellow co-workers are super friendly, patient, and very helpful in training me.
+I started working here as an assistant while I was going to tech school.
+When I did my interviews here, I immediately felt like I could start my career here.
+My fellow co-workers are super friendly, patient, and extremely knowledgeable, and skilled.
 The environment in this hospital is warm and welcoming, and I felt secure bringing my own pets here for check-ups.

 Do you have any pets?

 I have a number of pets!
-Four cats and a hamster, to be exact.
-Jada, Bebe, Maple, and Aspen are my girl kitties, all sassy in their own way.
-Jada is a four-year-old brown/grey tabby whom I rescued from a barn when she was just four weeks old.
-Bebe is a seven-year-old brown tabby whom we adopted from Bonnie Hayes Animal Shelter in 2013.
-Maple is a six-year-old tortie whom my boyfriend adopted as a kitten.
-Aspen is
+Three cats and four chickens, to be exact.
+Jada, Bebe, and Maple are my girl kitties, all sassy in their own way.
+Jada is a seven-year-old brown/grey tabby whom I rescued from a barn when she was just four weeks old.
+Bebe is a ten-year-old brown tabby whom we adopted from Bonnie Hays Animal Shelter in 2013.
+Maple is a nine-year-old tortie whom my boyfriend adopted as a kitten.

-I was a wrestler in high school!
+Another fun fact: I was a wrestler in high school!
 I was on the team all four years, except I had to sit out for half the season during Junior year due to a knee injury.
-I came from a small school in Vernonia, Oregon and was the only girl wrestler during my senior year.
-I wrestled mostly boys since other schools in our league didn’t have many girls to match up with me, although they’d set up a match just for us if there were another girl on a different team.
-During my senior
+I came from a small school in Vernonia, Oregon, and was the only girl wrestler during my senior year.
+I wrestled mostly boys since other schools in our league didn’t have many girls to match up with me, although they’d sometimes set up a special match if there was another girl on a different team.
+During my senior year, I went to a Women’s State Championship and got 3rd place in my weight class.
+Wrestling is a very demanding sport, so I was pretty ripped in high school.